An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 No, you don’t need a GPS unit for Georgia.

-How do gas stations work in Georgia?
+How do petrol stations work in Georgia?

 Most gas stations have other amenities too, including free restrooms and a shop where you can buy snacks and cold drinks.
-Unlike in some other countries, you cannot pump up your tires at a gas station – for that, you will need a garage that does vulcanisation.

 A side mirror shows a mountain road in Georgia.